-Spring in Washington state is such a hopeful time of year – we start to see more sunny days, flowers begin blooming, and warmer days are just ahead.
+Spring in Washington State is such a hopeful time of year – we start to see more sunny days, flowers begin blooming, and warmer days are just ahead.
 While winter here isn’t horrible, I always count down the days until the first day of spring, as it means it’s easier to get outside and explore.

-The tulips blooming in Mount Vernon are always the visual reminder most of us locals need to remember spring is here.
+The tulips blooming in Mount Vernon are always the visual reminder most of us locals need to remember that spring is here.
 Most of us forget it’s coming until we start seeing our Instagrams flooded with tulips as soon as the first weekend of April hits, and then we’re all scrambling to get up there for our own photos.

 However, there are plenty of other things I love to do during this time of the year, such as getting outdoors by kayaking or hiking, beer or wine tasting, and much more.
 It’s actually a busy time of year in Washington in the spring if you know where to look.

 Here are some tips for planning activities during the spring in Washington.